Lily mottle virus: Infection and disease caused by LMoV

 About two weeks after being infected with LMoV, a light green mottle appears on young leaves.
 The discoloration can also appear in stripes along the leaf veins.
 Over the course of a few days, the leaf becomes thinner in the light spots and in severe cases the plant cells can die in these areas; the irregularly defined spots now appear dark brown and dried out.
 All new shoots and flowers that sprout after infection are reduced in size and often deformed.

 However, the severity of the disease symptoms varies greatly between different lily species and hybrids.
 Even the disease of identical species in a single cultivation area varies in severity.
 This phenomenon can be explained by the influence of the growth phase at the time of infection, the point of entry and the infectious dose of the virus.
 In the Easter lily (L. longiflorum), no disease regularly develops, although the virus multiplies in the plant.
 In the tiger lily (L. lancifolium), only a very slight light green mottling occurs.
 In some LMoV infections, only reduced length growth and smaller flowers and bulbs can be observed.
 The economically important species L. formosanum always falls ill after an LMoV infection; this also applies to the wild varieties found in Taiwan.
 Only the specially selected variety Lilium formosanum "Little Snow White" has increased virus resistance.
 Very susceptible to LMoV and other plant viruses found in lilies is the hybrid "Enchantment" bred by Jan de Graaff in 1941 and all cultivars derived from it, such as the cultivar Lilium Asia.
 Hybrid cv.
 Enchantment.

 Infection with LMoV alone never leads to the death of the entire plant, but remains locally limited to some parts of the plant.
-However, a coinfection of LMoV with the Lily symptomless virus is particularly common, which alone does not cause any symptoms of the disease, but only reduced plant growth.
+However, a coinfection of LMoV with Lily symptomless virus is particularly common, which alone does not cause any symptoms of the disease, but only reduced plant growth.
 If a plant is infected by both viruses, the disease progresses much more severely and quickly.
 After the initial typical symptoms of a pronounced LMoV infection, larger vascular bundles such as the entire phloem are affected, which ultimately causes the entire plant to die.
 A double-infected lily bulb can already be severely damaged during storage, lose its ability to sprout and die.